Terms of Sales

 - is exempt from providing proof of the existence of the lack of conformity of the goods during the twenty-four months following delivery of the goods, except for second-hand goods.

-Article L.217-4 of the Consumer Code " The Trader is required to deliver goods that comply with the contract and is liable for any lack of conformity existing at the time of delivery.
-He is also liable for any lack of conformity resulting from the packaging, assembly instructions or installation when this has been placed at his expense by the contract or has been carried out under his responsibility ."
+Article L.217-4 of the Consumer Code: " The trader is required to deliver goods that conform to the contract and is liable for any lack of conformity existing at the time of delivery.
+He is also liable for any lack of conformity resulting from the packaging, assembly instructions or installation when the latter was his responsibility under the contract or was carried out under his supervision ."

-Article L.217-5 of the Consumer Code “ The good complies with the contract:
+Article L.217-5 of the Consumer Code: " The goods conform to the contract:

-1° If it is suitable for the use usually expected of a similar good and, where applicable:
+1° If it is suitable for the purpose usually expected of similar goods and, where applicable:

-- if it corresponds to the description given by the Merchant and has the qualities that the latter presented to the buyer in the form of a sample or model;
+- if it corresponds to the description given by the Trader and possesses the qualities that the latter presented to the buyer in the form of a sample or model;

-- if it presents the qualities that a buyer can legitimately expect in view of the public statements made by the Trader, by the producer or by his representative, in particular in advertising or labeling;
+- if it presents the qualities that a buyer can legitimately expect in view of the public statements made by the Trader, the producer or his representative, in particular in advertising or labelling;

-2° Or if it presents the characteristics defined by mutual agreement by the parties or is suitable for any special use sought by the buyer, brought to the attention of the Merchant and which the latter has accepted.
+2° Or if it possesses the characteristics defined by mutual agreement between the parties or is suitable for any special purpose sought by the buyer, which has been brought to the attention of the Merchant and accepted by the latter.

-Article L.217-12 of the Consumer Code "The action resulting from the lack of conformity is prescribed by 2 years from the delivery of the good."
+Article L.217-12 of the Consumer Code : "The action resulting from the lack of conformity is time-barred after 2 years from the delivery of the goods."

-Article L.217-16 of the Consumer Code "When the buyer asks the seller, during the course of the commercial guarantee granted to him upon the acquisition or repair of a movable good, for a repair covered by the guarantee, any period of immobilization of at least seven days is added to the duration of the guarantee which remained to run.
-This period runs from the request for intervention by the buyer or from the provision for repair of the good in question, if this provision is subsequent to the request for intervention. "
+Article L.217-16 of the Consumer Code states: "When the buyer requests the seller, during the course of the commercial warranty granted to them upon the purchase or repair of movable property, to carry out repairs covered by the warranty, any period of immobilization of at least seven days is added to the remaining warranty period.
+This period begins from the date of the buyer's request for intervention or the date the property in question is made available for repair, if this latter date is later than the request for intervention. "

 14.3.
 Implementation of a guarantee

-In order to optimize the processing of requests, the Client is asked to indicate on his request:
+To optimize the processing of requests, the Client is asked to indicate the following on their request:

-- his/her name, first name, email address with which the Order was placed;
+- his name, surname, email address with which the Order was placed;

-- the references enabling the disputed Product to be identified.
+- the references allowing the identification of the disputed Product.

-As part of the implementation of a guarantee, the conditions for taking charge of the Product may vary depending on the agreements concluded between the Merchant and the suppliers or manufacturers of the disputed Product.
+In the context of implementing a warranty, the conditions for handling the Product may vary depending on the agreements concluded between the Merchant and the suppliers or manufacturers of the Product in question.

 15. Behavior to adopt in all circumstances

-The Parties undertake, within the framework of their relations, to comply with all of these General Terms and Conditions as well as all laws and regulations in force.
+The Parties undertake, within the framework of their relationship, to comply with all of these General Terms and Conditions as well as all applicable laws and regulations.

-- prohibit, under all circumstances, the making of discourteous, insulting, defamatory, denigrating, racist, xenophobic, pornographic remarks or, in general, remarks contrary to public order and morality;
+- to prohibit, under all circumstances, the use of discourteous, insulting, defamatory, denigrating, racist, xenophobic, pornographic or, in general, contrary public order and morality remarks;

-- respect the image and reputation of the Parties and not harm their interests;
+- to respect the image and reputation of the Parties and not to harm their interests;

 - not to send unsolicited messages ("spamming");

-- not to usurp the identity of any third party and/or attempt to use the Customer Account of another Customer.
+- not to impersonate any third party and/or attempt to use another Customer's Customer Account.

-The Parties may not be held liable in any way for any contractual non-performance under these General Terms and Conditions which originates from or arises due to a force majeure event in accordance with Article 1218 of the Civil Code, i.e. an " event beyond the control of the debtor, which could not reasonably have been foreseen when the contract was concluded and the effects of which cannot be avoided by appropriate measures, prevents the debtor from performing its obligation ".
+The Parties shall not be held liable in any way for any breach of contract under these General Terms and Conditions which arises from or is caused by an event of force majeure in accordance with Article 1218 of the Civil Code, that is to say, an " event beyond the control of the debtor, which could not reasonably have been foreseen at the time of the conclusion of the contract and whose effects cannot be avoided by appropriate measures, prevents the performance of his obligation by the debtor ".

-In any event, the Merchant cannot be held liable to the Customer for any indirect damage arising in the execution of these General Terms and Conditions.
+In any case, the Merchant shall not be liable to the Customer for any indirect damage arising from the execution of these Terms and Conditions.

-The Merchant cannot be held liable for non-compliance of the Product with the legislation of the Customer's country, and it is the Customer's responsibility to check whether the Product is not prohibited from sale in their country.
+The Merchant cannot be held liable for non-compliance of the Product with the legislation of the Client's country, it being the Client's responsibility to check whether the Product is prohibited for sale in their country.

 17. Personal data

-The personal information and data that the Buyer has provided directly or indirectly to the Merchant are necessary for the execution of these General Conditions of Sale and are of legitimate interest to the Merchant in order to enable it to manage Orders, execution of contracts, delivery of Products, commercial relations, customer service, after-sales service, and processing of complaints.
+The personal information and data that the Buyer will have provided directly or indirectly to the Merchant are necessary for the performance of these General Terms and Conditions of Sale and are of legitimate interest to the Merchant in order to enable him to manage Orders, the performance of contracts, the delivery of Products, the commercial relationship, customer service, after-sales service, and the handling of complaints.

-As the party responsible for processing its customer file, the Merchant may be required to transmit this personal data to recipients or subcontractors responsible for processing it for the purposes described above.
+As the data controller of its customer file, the Merchant may be required to transmit this personal data to recipients or subcontractors responsible for processing it for the purposes described above.

 The Buyer also has the right to contact the competent authority responsible for the protection of personal data (in France, the CNIL, www.cnil.fr ).